Section 1: What’s all this Shenipsit?

 has one distinct disadvantage however: There is a fairly large break in its continuity at Ellington before continuing on up towards the Massachusetts border at its northern terminus in Somers. takes hikers from the Cobalt section of East Hampton up into Somers near the Massachusetts border.

-The Shenipsit begins ingloriously enough along a hard-pack dirt road in extreme western East Hampton.
-Now, we know East Hampton isn’t exactly a one of our state’s hot spots (though it used to be, about 100 years ago) and the web of dirt backroads through the Meshomasic State Forest is really known only to off-road vehicle enthusiasts and mountain bikers.
+The Shenipsit begins quietly enough along a hard-pack dirt road in extreme western East Hampton.
+Now, we know East Hampton isn’t exactly a one of our state’s hot spots (though it used to be, about 100 years ago) and the web of dirt backroads through the Meshomasic State Forest is really known only to trail runners, mountain bikers, and teenage drinkers.

 The trailhead is fairly easy to find if one knows where to look along Gadpouch Road.